saschagrunert/demo/README.md

 GLOBAL OPTIONS:
    --all, -l                     run all demos (default: false) --auto, -a                    run the demo in automatic mode, where every step gets executed automatically (default: false)
-   --auto-timeout auto, -t auto  the timeout to be waited when auto is enabled (default: 3s) --continuously, -c            run the demos continuously without any end (default: false) --immediate, -i               immediately output without the typewriter animation (default: false) --hide-descriptions, -d       hide descriptions between the steps (default: false) --skip-steps value, -s value  skip the amount of initial steps within the demo (default: 0) --help, -h                    show help (default: false) --version, -v                 print the version (default: false)
+   --dry-run                     run the demo and only prints the commands (default: false) --no-color                    run the demo and output to be without colors (default: false) --auto-timeout auto, -t auto  the timeout to be waited when auto is enabled (default: 1s) --with-breakpoints            breakpoint (default: false) --continue-on-error           continue if there a step fails (default: false) --continuously, -c            run the demos continuously without any end (default: false) --hide-descriptions, -d       hide descriptions between the steps (default: false) --immediate, -i               immediately output without the typewriter animation (default: false) --skip-steps value, -s value  skip the amount of initial steps within the demo (default: 0) --shell value                 define the shell that is used to execute the command(s) (default: bash) --help, -h                    show help (default: false) --version, -v                 print the version (default: false)
 ```